samervalente/SamerValente/README.md

 ### <Hello, World!> 🌎

-My name is Samer Valente.
-I'm currently a Full Stack Web Developer and I'm constantly seek to improve myself in many areas, from hardskills to softskills, such as communication and emotional intelligence.
+I'm Samer Valente, a Full Stack Web Developer.
+I'm constantly seek to improve myself in many areas, from hardskills to softskills, such as communication and emotional intelligence.
 Feel free if you want to contact me to share experiences!

 <!-- <div align="center">
   <a href="https://github.com/samervalente">